 This 50-meter-long, Olympic-sized swimming pool in Charlton (between Greenwich and Woolwich), is open all year and is heated to 25 degrees during winter.
 Children are welcome to join all Swim for All sessions at Charlton Lido, staying in a designated lane.
 They also offer special Toddler Splash sessions held in the teaching pool for the little ones.

 Since they have a smaller children’s pool, it is a popular place to swim for local families.
 The pool also features two sun terraces, there’s a café, gym, and fitness studio.

 The paddling pool for children and the enclosed play area is available to the kids.
 Parents can enjoy the cafe, tweens or teens the tennis courts and netball/basketball facilities.

 The water park is open from May through September.
-It’s free to use, has good baby changing facilities, seating, and close to toilets.
+It’s free to use, has good baby-changing facilities, seating, and close to toilets.
 You’ll find a colourful area, safely padded with numerous water fountains and jets for kids to splash in.